Jason Forbes: Other radio work

 Forbes is a regular guest on the satirical sketch show Newsjack on BBC Radio 4 Extra.

-In 2017 he appeared in the two-part BBC Radio 4 sitcom Life on Egg by Daniel Maier, alongside Harry Hill, Marek Larwood and Gyles Brandreth.
+In 2017, he appeared in the two-part BBC Radio 4 sitcom Life on Egg by Daniel Maier, alongside Harry Hill, Marek Larwood, and Gyles Brandreth.

 Film and television

-Forbes made his first TV appearance in 2013 in Kerry, a BBC Three 'Comedy Feed' episode by comedic actress Kerry Howard.
+Forbes made his first TV appearance in 2013 in Kerry, a BBC Three Comedy Feeds episode by comedic actress Kerry Howard.

 He later appeared in The Mimic on Channel 4 and Pompidou by Little Britain star Matt Lucas on BBC One.

 In 2014, he appeared on BBC One alongside Harry Hill, David Mitchell, Ben Miller, Miranda Richardson, Simon Day and Charlie Higson, as PC Peasey in Higson's adaptation of The Incredible Adventures of Professor Branestawm by Norman Hunter.

-In May 2015, ITV announced that Forbes would among the cast of their new series Horrible Science, based on the Horrible Science books by Nick Arnold.
+In May 2015, ITV announced that Forbes would be among the cast of their new series Horrible Science, based on the Horrible Science books by Nick Arnold.

-Forbes also joined the cast of Tracey Ullman's new sketch show, Tracey Ullman's Show, for BBC One and HBO.
-He will be a regular in the next series of Tracey Ullman's Show, and will portray former American World No. 1 professional tennis player, Arthur Ashe, in the 2017 movie Borg/McEnroe, starring Sverrir Gudnason and Shia LaBeouf.
+Forbes also joined the cast of Tracey Ullman's sketch show, Tracey Ullman's Show, for BBC One and HBO.
+He was a regular in the second series of Tracey Ullman's Show, and portrayed former American World No. 1 professional tennis player, Arthur Ashe, in the 2017 film Borg/McEnroe, starring Sverrir Guðnason and Shia LaBeouf.

 In 2021, broadcaster UKTV announced that Forbes would be joining Kemah Bob and Tom Allen as co-host of a new panel show called The Island on its comedy channel Dave.
 The show was co-created by comedians John Robins, Lloyd Langford, Ed Gamble, and James Acaster.
 Recording of the first eight episodes began in June 2021.

-He has also joined the cast of Netflix’s upcoming sci-fi, The Three Body Problem.
+In 2024, he starred in Netflix's science fiction television series, 3 Body Problem, as Omar Khayyam.

 Style and influences

 Forbes is a lover of physical comedy and often incorporates slapstick humour into his routines.
-He has cited Laurel and Hardy, Charlie Chaplin, Rowan Atkinson, the late Sir Norman Wisdom and, "most of all", Michael Crawford among his physical influences.
+He has cited Laurel and Hardy, Charlie Chaplin, Rowan Atkinson, Sir Norman Wisdom and, "most of all", Michael Crawford among his physical influences.
 "Against all advice," says Forbes in an interview with online blog Comedy Blogedy, "I'd try everything they did at home: bumping into things, falling over, deliberately spilling stuff and – to my mother's horror – throwing myself down the stairs."

 Forbes apparently perfected his stair-fall in a university production of Michael Frayn's Noises Off.

 Of his sketch group Daphne's debut Edinburgh Festival Fringe show, The List magazine's Brian Donaldson remarked upon a "wild slapstick moment that will hopefully not result in an injury to Forbes before August is out."